susanBuck/notes/05_Laravel/10_Databases_Eloquent_ORM.md

 <img src='http://making-the-internet.s3.amazonaws.com/laravel-eloquent-query-structure@2x.png' class='' style='max-width:1335px; width:100%' alt=''>

-Eloquent queries return a Collection object, which is covered in more detail in the next doc.
+Eloquent queries return a Collection object, which is covered in more detail in the next note set.